 In other ways though, this may not be a reasonable fear.
 It is usually the case that the people with the right strategies AND the right execution are the ones that succeed.
 Not just with the strategies.
-It’s the team’s hard work, blood and sweat, pounding the pavement, key connections and partnerships, that really make a business successful.
+It’s the team’s hard work, blood and sweat, pounding the pavement, key connections and partnerships, which really make a business successful.
 Also, if someone had your idea, your strategy and plan, would they even want or have the time or drive to do it?
 Investors certainly don’t.
-They are not in the business of starting businesses, they are in the business of investing in businesses.
+They are not in the business of starting businesses; they are in the business of investing in businesses.
 They are looking for good deals, good opportunities, and fun ideas to back.
 Not to run.

 All of that said, ok, so you want to protect your valuable information as much as you can while seeking funding, right?
 Here’s how to do it.
 You have a couple of options of varying degrees of effectiveness for controlling the share-ability and confidentiality of your pitch deck.

 Send as a PDF

 First off, in protecting your pitch deck, always send your pitch deck as a PDF.
 This should be a no-brainer.
 Never send a PowerPoint, Keynote, or Google Slides document to anyone outside of your company (except your designer of course).
 You do not want anyone to have access to the root data behind all of your slide, charts, graphs, etc. Worst case scenario: with the source files, someone could go so far as to change the logo and color of your deck and pass if off as their own.
 Never send the .PPT file!